What Is 30 Of 900

 Beyond Simplification: Exploring Equivalent Fractions

 While simplification is essential, understanding equivalent fractions is equally important.
 Equivalent fractions represent the same value, even though they have different numerators and denominators.
-For example, 1/30, 2/60, and 3/90 are all equivalent fractions, all representing the same value as 30/900.
+To give you an idea, 1/30, 2/60, and 3/90 are all equivalent fractions, all representing the same value as 30/900.

 Frequently Asked Questions (FAQ)